MuhammadAkbar007/dot-configs/.config/nvim/scratch/1_%7C_%7CScratch_%7C_%2Fhome_%2Fakbar_%2F.config_%2Fnvim_%7C.markdown

 						local indicator = entry.flag .. hidden .. readonly .. changed

 						local icon, iconhl = utils.get_devicons(bufname_tail)

-						entry.filename = entry.info.name -- This is crucial for preview
-						entry.value = entry.info.name -- This is also needed for some operations
-						entry.path = entry.info.name -- Ensure this is set for preview

 						entry.display = function(_)
 							return displayer({